Ruubarb/CS50_Notes/Week 5 - Data Structures/inDepthNotes.md

 	- The node after the delete node *prev points to the node before the deleted node

 ## Stacks
+Data is organized in a **LIFO**, Last In First Out, manner.
+Think of it like a physical stack, if the bottom is removed the rest of the stack collapses, so the top needs to be removed first.

+Push() adds an element to the top of the stack and Pop() removes an element from the top.

+**Array based**

+* Push needs to accept the pointer to the stack to actually change the stack and it's value.
+The index must also update
+* Pop works similar, except the index decrements in value.
+The value is returned instead of actually being deleted.
+However, it's index can be overwritten with a new value

+**Linked List based**

+* Push needs a new node created and pointers setup
+* Pop goes to the second element, makes it to the head node, and has a second pointer keep track of the new head

+Stacks are used to grab the most recently added element.

 ## Queues